bogdanaslt/PHP-SteamCommunity/README.md

-# PHP-SteamCommunity
+# Forked PHP-SteamCommunity

-This package is available to be installed using Composer via Packagist.
+This is fork from waylaidwanderer/PHP-SteamCommunity for improvements.

-`composer require waylaidwanderer/php-steamcommunity`
+For example, to use `http_build_query` instead of concatinating string